Happay

 High overhead expenses

-Businesses spending disproportionate amounts of money on these expenses can result in a cash flow issue.
+Businesses spending disproportionate amounts on these expenses can result in a cash flow issue.
 To avoid this, CFOs should ensure that expense audits are conducted on a regular basis so that bottlenecks are promptly identified and eradicated.

 Inconsistent bookkeeping and inaccurate forecasting